csev/xmosaic-1.2/XMosaic/README.txt

 NCSA XMosaic 1.2 for the Macintosh

 This is working version of NCSA XMosaic 1.2 originally released by NCSA in 1993.
+I think that it only works on 10.6 and later.
 See the Copyright file for copyright details.

 Pre-Requisites
 ==============